MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ```

 ### -PublicFolder
-The PublicFolder switch specifies whether to include only public folder mailboxes in the results.
+The PublicFolder switch specifies whether to include public folder mailboxes in the results.
 You don't need to specify a value with this switch.

-This switch is required to return public folder mailboxes.

 ```yaml
 Type: SwitchParameter